Page Contents

 - Dismiss unsupported charges

-Judges take constitutional violations seriously — but only if they are raised properly and on time.
+Judges take constitutional violations seriously when raised correctly and on time.
+Many cases are resolved here without trial.

 Why People Damage Their Own Cases